shaftAlex/image-scripts/README.md

 ### perPixelAverage.py
 This script averages a collection of PNG images in a specified directory by calculating the average pixel values.
 It saves the resulting averaged image in the same directory with a filename based on one of the input files.

+### extractSprites.py
+This script extracts non-empty 16x16 pixel sprites from PNG images in a specified directory.
+These extracted sprites are saved in the same directory with filenames based on the input image filenames, and a sequence number is added to each sprite's filename to differentiate them.